JGuetschow/pyCPA/README.rst

 .. sec-begin-index

-Python-based tool for Climate Policy Analysis
+Python-based tool for Climate Policy Analysis.

+This is early alpha status and not currently intended for wider use but only a few special tasks.

 .. sec-end-index